ihsn/SDCPractice/measure_risk.rst

 1 indicates that all (100 percent) the observations are outside the interval of 0.1 times the standard deviation around the original values.

-Example 4.9 Example with the function dRisk()

 .. code-block:: R
+   :linenos:
+   :caption: Example with the function dRisk()
+   :name: code49

     dRisk(obj = sdcObj@origData[,compExp], xm = sdcObj@manipNumVars[,compExp], k = 0.1)
     [1] 1